jc782/jc782.github.io/_posts/2020-10-05-Animate-Route-Graphics.markdown

 I have used the Snap javascript library to create simple web page animations to tell a story.
 One example is our fantastic trip through Japan.

-The premise is to use the scroll position of the page to represent passage along a journey.
+The premise is to use the scroll position of the page to represent a passage along a journey.

-The workflow is to create an SVG image (I use Inkscape) and then to link the properties (such as line position or colour) of a specific part of this image to the scroll position on the page.
+The workflow is to create an SVG image (I use Inkscape) and then link the properties (such as line position or colour) of a specific part of this image to the scroll position on the page.
 You can take a look at the full javascript by inspecting this page.
-The main function called each time a new scroll position is found is something like the below.
+The main function called each time a new scroll position is found is something like the one below.

 ```javascript
 function drawMap(scroll_pos, limit) {